 It will come as no surprise that the leaders of the New Apostolic Reformation, these so-called apostles and prophets, were some of the earliest supporters of Donald Trump in 2016.
 They, of course, remain steadfast supporters to this day.
 As such, they were leaders in the effort to get the 2020 election overturned and in mobilizing people to be at the capital on January 6th.

 Evangelist Lance Wallnau, in his book, “God’s Chaos Candidate,” talks about Trump’s relationship with the Christian Right and specifically, the National Apostolic Reformation (NAR).
 He mentions that it was Paula White-Cain who gave the invocation at Trump’s inaugural address in 2017.
 Paula White-Cain is a well-known televangelist and a prominent figure in NAR.
 Oh, and for added measure, she also gave the invocation at the pre-insurrection rally on January 6th!
-The prayer she offered at the rally, of course, was a spiritual warfare prayer: “Let every demonic network that is aligned itself against the purpose, against the calling of President Trump, let it be broken, let it be torn down in the name of Jesus.”[vii]
+The prayer she offered at the rally, of course, was a spiritual “call to arms” prayer: “Let every demonic network that is aligned itself against the purpose, against the calling of President Trump, let it be broken, let it be torn down in the name of Jesus.”[vii]

 Canadian scholar, André Gagné, in his recent book, “American Evangelicals for Trump: Dominion, Spiritual Warfare, and the End Times,” warns us that NAR is poised to play a pivotal role in our upcoming 2024 elections.
 Frederick Clarkson, a senior research analyst at Political Research Associates (and Salon contributor), described Gagne’s new book as “a concise, authoritative primer on one of the most consequential religious and political movements of our time.”